Automattic/woocommerce-payments/readme.txt

 * Fix - Added function exist check to avoid fatal error for undefined function.
 * Fix - Add merge queue trigger to the relevant workflows.
 * Fix - Appending the countries dropdown to body to prevent it being clipped
+* Fix - Fix bug with showing WC tasks when there is no WCPay account
 * Fix - Fix deposit schedule monthly anchor label when set to 'last day of the month'.
 * Fix - Fixes a problem where the Transactions table would have its layout modified when hovering over the currency conversion icon
 * Fix - Fixes focus change on gateway select with split UPE enabled.